 Post-traumatic stress disorder (PTSD), panic disorder, and panic attacks

 Patients over 13 years old with PTSD, panic disorder, or suffering from panic attacks associated with other medical or behavioral health conditions

 Significant reduction or elimination of panic and/or PTSD symptoms

 Indications for use:

 Freespira is indicated as an adjunctive treatment for symptoms associated with panic disorder (PD) and/or post-traumatic stress disorder (PTSD), to be used under the direction of a healthcare professional, together with other pharmacological and/or non-pharmacological interventions

-PTSD: At 6-months post-treatment, 89% had significant reduction in CAPS-5 Score (validated PTSD assessment); 50% of patients were in remission; and 77% treatment adherence
+PTSD: At 6-months post-treatment, 89% had significant reduction in symptoms based on CAPS-5 Score (validated PTSD assessment); 50% of patients were in remission; and 77% treatment adherence

 After receiving training by a clinician or Freespira coach, patients complete an at-home 28-day protocol with two 17-minute breathing sessions each day, for one month.
 Four weekly virtual coaching sessions are also included.